They are second only to bass as the most popular freshwater sportsfish in the US and renowned for being good eating too.

 Dawn and dusk are active feeding times for crappie, but they can easily be caught deeper in the water column and near various kinds of structure during the day.

-Best gear for crappie fishing
+Best rod and reel for crappie fishing (and line type)?

 Crappie grow to a maximum size of 6lb and anything over 1.5lb is considered a large fish, so it’s no surprise we recommend ultralight spinning reels and rods for targeting crappie.